Windows OS Hub

 $sstStore | Import-Certificate -CertStoreLocation Cert:\LocalMachine\Root

-Run the certmgr.msc snap-in and make sure that all certificates have been added to the Trusted Root Certification Authority.
-In my example on Windows 11, the number of root certificates increased from 34 to 438.
+Open the certmgr.msc snap-in and make sure that all certificates have been added to the Trusted Root Certification Authorities.
+In my example on Windows 11, the number of root certificates increased from 34 to 500+.

 install microsoft trusted root certificates in Windows using powershell

 A clean copy of Windows after installation contains only a small number of certificates in the root store.
-If the computer is connected to the Internet, the rest of the root certificates will be installed automatically (on demand) if your device access an HTTPS site or SSL certificate that has a fingerprint from Microsoft CTL in its trust chain.
-Therefore, as a rule, there is no need to immediately add all certificates that Microsoft trusts to the local certification store.
+If the computer is connected to the Internet, remaining root certificates install automatically (on demand) when the device accesses an HTTPS site or a service with an SSL certificate whose trust chain includes a fingerprint from the Microsoft CTL.
+Therefore, as a rule, there is no need to immediately install all Microsoft trusted root certificates to the local certification store.

 Certificate Trust List (STL) in Windows

 A Certificate Trust List (CTL) is simply a list of data (such as certificate hashes) that is signed by a trusted party (by Microsoft in this case).
 The Windows client periodically downloads from Windows Update this CTL, which stores the hashes of all trusted root CAs.
-It should be understood that this CTL doesn’t contain the certificates themselves, only their hashes and attributes (for example, Friendly Name).
-Windows devices can download a trusted certificate from Certificate Trust List on demand.
+Note that this CTL doesn’t contain the certificates themselves, only their hashes and attributes (for example, Friendly Name).
+Windows devices download a trusted certificate from the Certificate Trust List on demand.

-You can manually download and install the CTL file.
+You can download and install the CTL file manually.
 To do it, download the file http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en/authrootstl.cab (updated twice a month).
-Using any archiver (or even Windows Explorer), unpack the contents of the authrootstl.cab archive.
+Extract the contents of the authrootstl.cab archive using any archiver (or even Windows Explorer).
 It contains a single authroot.stl file.

 authroot.stl.

-The Authroot.stl file is a container with a list of trusted certificate thumbprints in Certificate Trust List format.
+The Authroot.stl file contains a list of trusted certificate thumbprints in Certificate Trust List format.

 Microsoft Certificate Trust List